 Vitamin B12 deficiency is a low level of vitamin B12 in the body.
 This vitamin is found in foods like seafood, dairy, and eggs.
 The body uses it to make red blood cells, nerves, DNA, and carry out other functions.

 Not getting enough of this vitamin can lead to anemia.
 This is a low level of red blood cells.
 It can also lead to problems with the nervous system.

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Tests may include the following:
+You may also be asked about your diet.

 Family Doctor—American Academy of Family Physicians

 National Institutes of Health Office of Dietary Supplements

 Dietary supplement fact sheet: vitamin D. Office of Dietary Supplements website.
 Available at: https://ods.od.nih.gov/factsheets/VitaminB12-HealthProfessional.
 Accessed February 5, 2021.

 Vitamin B12 deficiency.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/vitamin-b12-deficiency.
 Accessed February 5, 2021.

 Last reviewed December 2020 by EBSCO Medical Review Board Dianne Scheinberg Rishikof MS, RD, LDN Last Updated: 2/4/2021